Videl/ALKWebBundle/README.md

 using the Bundle.

-1) How does the Bundle works ?
+1) What are this Bundle's dependencies ?
 -------------------------------

 This Bundle should be configured with :